Juan Thornhill

-Juan Thornhill (born October 19, 1995) is an American professional football safety for the Jacksonville Jaguars of the National Football League (NFL).
+Juan Thornhill (born October 19, 1995) is an American professional football safety.
 He played college football for the Virginia Cavaliers and was selected by the Kansas City Chiefs in the second round of the 2019 NFL draft.
 He has also played for the Cleveland Browns and Pittsburgh Steelers.

 Early life

 Thornhill attended Altavista High School in Altavista, Virginia.
 He played safety and quarterback in high school.
 He committed to the University of Virginia to play college football.
 Thornhill also played basketball in high school.

 College career

 Thornhill played at Virginia from 2015 to 2018.
-Thornhill played cornerback and safety at Virginia, where he graduated in December 2018 with a degree in Anthropology.
+Thornhill played cornerback and safety at Virginia, where he graduated in December 2018 with a degree in anthropology.
 During his career, he had 208 tackles, 13 interceptions and 1.5 sack.

 Professional career

 Pre-draft

 Scouts Inc. ranked Thornhill as the sixth best safety in the draft (60th overall).
 Pro Football Focus also ranked him sixth best amongst his position.
 NFL.com analyst and former NFL executive Gil Brandt ranked Thornhill as the third best safety in that year's draft (53rd overall).
 Sports Illustrated ranked him seventh best among safeties (83rd overall).